Health and Safety Protocols for Live MSL Society Trainings & Events

 Though the MSL Society will take every precaution to reduce the risk of COVID-19 transmission, all participants should be aware that they can still come in contact with people who carry the virus while traveling to/from the conference and/or training programs.
 For this reason, the MSL Society requires attendees to be fully vaccinated to ensure the safety of everyone.

 Everyone from the MSL Society who will be working at the training or event will be fully vaccinated.
 We can not legally require other local staff to be vaccinated; however, we will work closely with all applicable entities to ensure on-site protocols follow the Centers for Disease Control and Prevention (CDC) guidelines.

 Safety Measures On-Site

-Official health and safety guidelines on preventing transmission of COVID-19 are constantly evolving.
-The MSL Society will base on-site protocols according to the latest guidelines from the CDC and potential local regulations.
+Official health and safety guidelines on preventing transmission of COVID-19 are continually evolving.
+The MSL Society will base on-site protocols according to the latest guidelines and recommendations from the CDC and other appropriate local regulations.

 Several studies now point to the unlikeliness of contagion through surfaces touched by multiple people; however, staff will clean surfaces regularly to ensure a healthy and sanitary environment.

 If you are arriving from outside the country, you need to check the current travel restrictions on arriving in the U.S. on the Centers for Disease Control and Prevention (CDC) website.
 Ensure you check the latest requirements before you plan your travel as these continuously change.